Documentation

 Frequently asked questions

-I connected my keyboard but it doesn't appear in the I/O menu
+- I connected my keyboard but it doesn't appear in the I/O menu

-Can my computer run this software?
+- Can my computer run this software?

 This software should run on most modern cpus with integrated graphics (intel 3rd gen and up).
 If you have an older processor or do not have a discrete gpu you may need to reduce the number of visual effects and disabling 'screen effects'.
 To be certain you can download the trial version and try it on your computer.

-Can I test the software before purchasing?
+- Can I test the software before purchasing?

-How can I reduce the audio latency?
+- How can I reduce the audio latency in Windows 10/11?

 Loading Songs

-Midi/MXL
+- Midi/MXL

 This software supports midi and musicxml files.
 Mxl file loading is currently in beta mode and does not support rolling chords and jumps (coda, dc, fine, ds).
 There is no option to edit notes so it is recommended to edit mxl files in musescore if needed.
 If you encounter an issue loading an mxl file please email us.